 Check the inflation pressure of the compact spare tire every time you check the other tires.
-It should be inflated to: 60 psi (420 kPa , 4.2 kgf/cm) Follow these precautions whenever you are using the compact spare tire:
+It should be inflated to:

+60 psi (420 kPa, 4.20 kgf/cm)

+Follow these precautions whenever you are using the compact spare tire:

-- Do not exceed 50 mph (80 km/h) under any circumstances - This tire gives a harsher ride and less traction on some road surfaces than the regular tire.
-Use greater caution while driving on this tire. - Do not mount snow chains on the compact spare. - The wheel of the spare tire is designed especially to fit your car.
-Do not use your spare tire on another car unless it is the same make and model.
+- Do not exceed 50 mph (80 km/h) under any circumstances. - This tire gives a harsher ride and less traction on some road surfaces than the regular tire.
+Use greater caution while driving on this tire.

+- Do not mount snow chains on the compact spare. - The wheel of the compact spare tire is designed especially to fit your car.
+Do not use your spare tire on another vehicle unless it is the same make and model. - Type-R model only Do not drive with the compact spare tire mounted on the front wheels for a long period; it will damage the Limited Slip Differential
-INDICATOR LOCATION MARK

-TREAD WEAR INDICATOR BAR
+INDICATOR LOCATION MARK TREAD WEAR INDICATOR BAR

 The compact spare tire has a shorter tread life than a regular tire.
 Replace it when you can see the tread wear indicator bars.
 The replacement should be the same size and design tire, mounted on the same wheel.
 The compact spare tire is not designed to be mounted on a regular wheel, and the compact wheel is not designed for mounting a regular tire.

 If you have a flat tire while driving, stop in a safe place to change it.
 Stopping in traffic or on the shoulder of a busy road is dangerous.
 Drive slowly along the shoulder until you get to an exit or an area to stop that is far away from the traffic lanes.

-The car can easily roll off the jack, seriously injuring anyone underneath
+The car can easily roll off the jack, seriously injuring anyone underneath.